leahpjoyce/JavaScript-Fundamentals/README.md

 * Basics of the language.
 * Practice the fundamentals of JS.
-* Compilation of different projects and exercises sample.
+* Compilation of different projects and exercises.

 ## Credits and Resources